onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The market is a centuries old innovation in collective intelligence and self-organization - let’s surpass it

-Financial prediction markets are a spec of what status based prediction markets could be Also financial prediction markets are illegal in the US?

 Yuval noah harrari talks about the growing number of useless humans as more and more gets automated away and they are no longer necessary economically or are incapable of contributing economically - few people have had the guts to openly talk about that.
 But what if we could design a system where there were no such people?